Language research and resources

 Better teaching and learning come from understanding what really works.
 I first studied linguistics so I could be better at learning languages.
 This took me on a long path to all kinds of linguistic theories and cognitive psychology.
 These insights can help other teachers and learners as well.

-College: Purdue University
+College: Purdue University (B.A., German)

 Cognitive grammar / cognitive linguistics